YASHBRO/Instagram-Bot/README.md

 - To create a `.exe` file, just run `Pyinstaller_python.py` file, but make sure you have all the pakages installed as mentioned above.

 _Note:_
-- Please make sure you opt the command/choice in form of numbers(1,2,3,4...), as the numbers will be mentioned in-front of the option_
+- Please make sure you opt the command/choice in form of numbers(1,2,3,4... or a,b,c...). _as the character will be mentioned in-front of the option_
 - It is possible that in the 1st time use, your user id isn't shown even after adding it.
-In that case, just go for the option "Refresh(re)" or close and re-run the code/file.
+In that case, just go for the option "Refresh(re)" or re-run the code/file.

 ---------------